Simpsons ‘Tiananmen’ episode reportedly missing from Hong Kong streaming package

 An episode of The Simpsons referencing the Tiananmen Square massacre is reportedly missing from Hong Kong’s version of Disney Plus.

-The episode in question sees Homer and family go to China and visit Tiananmen Square where they see a sign that says “On this site, in 1989, nothing happened,” which makes reference to the violent crackdown against protesters at the site and also the Chinese government’s efforts to play down the incident.
+The episode in question sees Homer and family go to China and visit Tiananmen Square, where they see a sign that says: “On this site, in 1989, nothing happened,” which makes reference to the violent crackdown against protesters at the site and also the Chinese government’s efforts to play down the incident.

 The episode is reportedly the only one that users are not able to watch.